 What Benefits Does Leaders Club Unlimited Have Over Leaders Club Access Membership?

-Other benefits include complimentary continental breakfast, internet access (rarely charged for these days) and complimentary standard access for 3 family members worth $150 each.
+Other benefits include complimentary continental breakfast, internet access (rarely charged for these days), and complimentary standard access for 3 family members worth $150 USD each.

 So is it worth joining LHW Leaders Club Unlimited?

 For me yes because I love the quality and individuality of Leaders Club hotels and I travel regularly.
 If I traveled less I would join Leaders Club standard access which at $150 USD for breakfast, probably a room upgrade out of the high season and free night for every 5 stays remains a compelling offering.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.